- You are considered fully vaccinated two weeks after the final dose of COVID-19 vaccine.

 - Individuals arriving in the NWT who are not fully vaccinated are still required to self-isolate for 14 days.
-This includes children, as they are not eligible for vaccination.

 - Fully vaccinated NWT residents returning from travel within Canada but outside the territory must file a self-isolation plan for 14 days, as usual.

 - On the 8th day of self-isolation, the individual self-isolating can get tested for COVID-19.

 - Consent must be given to have vaccination status verified at the time of, or prior to taking the COVID-19 test